Munro · Arrochar & Trossachs

 Beinn Tulaichean — common questions

-Beinn Tulaichean is rated 4/5 (challenging) on the OutdoorSCOT scale.
+- Beinn Tulaichean is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 16km with 832m of ascent and takes most walkers 5-8 hours.
-Terrain: The Inverlochlarig farm track is firm farm surface but the ground onto the south-east ridge is wet boggy moor.
+Underfoot: The Inverlochlarig farm track is firm farm surface but the ground onto the south-east ridge is wet boggy moor.

-The standard good-weather months for Beinn Tulaichean are May, June, July, August, September, October.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+- May, June, July, August, September, October give the most reliable conditions on Beinn Tulaichean.
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

-Intermittent signal at Inverlochlarig in Glen Dochart.
-No signal above 600m.
-Download maps before the drive up the glen.
+- Intermittent signal at Inverlochlarig in Glen Dochart.
+Barely anything above 600m.
+Save maps before you drive up the glen.

-A reasonably benign Crianlarich winter Munro pair.
+- A reasonably benign Crianlarich winter Munro pair.
 The connecting ridge between Beinn Tulaichean and Cruach Àrdrain accumulates wind-blown snow but offers few avalanche-prone slopes.
 Cornicing on the east side of the connecting ridge is consistent.
 The Inverlochlarig road can be drifted; the A84 corridor at Balquhidder stays gritted.
-SAIS Southern Cairngorms is the nearest formal forecast.

 Get the OutdoorSCOT weekly